 Step 5: Check the License Status

 Make sure that the broker’s license is active and in good standing.
 Regulatory databases will indicate whether a license is current, suspended, or revoked.
-An active license status is essential for ensuring that the broker is currently regulated and compliant with necessary standards.
+An active license status is essential for ensuring the broker is regulated and compliant with necessary standards.

 Disadvantages of Unregulated Forex Brokers